 6. Teach about preventing heat exhaustion & heat stroke.

-Heat-related illnesses are preventable.
+Heat-related illnesses are often preventable.
 Heat exhaustion symptoms include heavy sweating, nausea, muscle cramps, dizziness, and headache.
 It can be treated simply by moving to a cool place, cooling the body, and drinking water.
 Heat stroke is when heat exhaustion progresses.
 The body temperature is high, the patient’s skin is likely hot and dry, and they may become confused or lose consciousness.
 This is an emergency.

 7. Promptly treat malignant hyperthermia.